Live Go lessons—typically over Skype, but text or other means are doable.

 Play-and-Review, Lectures, Live Commentaries, Q&A...

-Tailored curricula, lesson plans and homework, and Go discussion over email.
+Tailored curricula, lesson plans, homework, and mentorship.

 To me, a teacher is someone who takes your hand to show you the way.
 They accompany you on your journey and equip you with tips and new ideas.
 They are your map and compass, steering you back on course when you lose your way.
 They have the patience to answer even the dumbest questions in a calm and constructive manner and don't mind repeating themselves.
 A good teacher always considers the pupil's current level and praises or criticizes them accordingly.
 A teacher should have empathy and the ability to put themselves in their pupil's shoes.
 In my eyes Ben demonstrates all of the qualities that constitute my definition of a real "teacher."
 He's really patient, flexible and adaptable.Erik: English Instructor, 3-Kyu Go Player

 I had the pleasure of knowing Ben when he was working as a Go / Weiqi teacher for Golden Key Cultural Center.
 Ben is an excellent Go / Weiqi teacher; he is very patient with kids and his teaching is easy to understand.
 He is also very dedicated to the game of Go.
 When he was teaching our summer camp, he always made sure all the students understood the lesson's material before moving on.
 We had many students and parents who were very satisfied with Ben's teaching.Joanna: Marketing and Outreach Coordinator, Children's Go Class Instructor

 Ben is an excellent teacher.
 In the short time I took lessons from him my knowledge and skills skyrocketed.
 He's always open to answer any question I fire at him or give me extra exercises.
 He shows great understanding of the game and how to improve in it.Giovanni: Software Developer, 5-Kyu Go Player